Running a salon comes with risk. Things go wrong sometimes. That’s just how it is.

 If you have salon employees, this insurance is mandatory.

-Your salon staff is most likely working with hot tools, and chemicals, and sometimes under less ergonomic circumstances.
-What if one of you’re hairdressers burns herself so badly on a styling tool that she needs to be treated in hospital?
+Your salon staff is most likely working with hot tools and chemicals, sometimes under less ergonomic circumstances.
+What if one of your hairdressers burns herself so badly on a styling tool that she needs to be treated in hospital?

 This a must-have insurance if you have employees in your salon.